In the heart of Burgundy

 an emblematic place since 1112

-The Château de la Commaraine, surrounded by its monopoly-vintage Clos of 3.75 ha, is a emblematic historical site in Burgundy.
+The Château de la Commaraine, surrounded by its Clos Monopole of 3.63 ha, is an emblematic historical site in Burgundy.

-Its glorious past secures its reputation as one of the most aristocratic estates in "Bourgogne d'Or", or Golden Burgundy.
+Its glorious past secures its reputation as one of the most aristocratic estates in the "Bourgogne d'Or".

-Its history goes back to the 12th century.
+Its history goes back to the XII century.

 The first Château de la Commaraine was built in Pommard in 1112 by Hugues II of Burgundy.

-In 1193 this fiefdom was given to Jean de Pommard by Eudes III of Burgundy in recognition of that fact that Jean de Pommard had saved Eudes III's future wife, daughter of the King of Portugal, from a storm and attack by knights during her journey to Burgundy to celebrate the marriage of the future spouses.
+In 1193 this fief was given to Jean de Pommard by Eudes III of Burgundy in recognition of the fact that Jean de Pommard had saved Eudes III's future wife, daughter of the King of Portugal, from an attack by knights during her trip to Burgundy to celebrate the wedding of the future spouses.

-This Château, which still exists today, was built during the 14th and 15th centuries during the time that it belonged to the Saulx family.
+This Château, which still exists today, was built in the XIV and XV centuries during the ownership of the de Saulx family.

 ...